Euricom/case_docker_api/README.md

 1. Create CircleCI account & Heroku account
 2. Clone this repo example into your own repository
 3. Add the example project to CircleCI
-4. Create a new Heroku app (if you do not have one already) or more when you have multiple environments (example123-dev, example123-staging, example123-prod in my case)
+4. Create a new Heroku app (if you do not have one already) or more when you have multiple environments (case-docker-api-dev, case-docker-api-staging, case-docker-api-prod in my case)
 5. Copy your Heroku API key from your [Heroku account](https://dashboard.heroku.com/account)
 6. In CircleCI Go to "Build Settings", then "Environment variables" and add these 2 variables
     1. HEROKU_API_KEY: (see step above)
     2. PORT: .. (the port on which the NodeJS server will listen.
 For example 80)
-7. Edit the bash scripts under deploy folder so that "example123" is replaced by your app name.
+7. Edit the bash scripts under deploy folder so that "case-docker-api" is replaced by your app name.

 **Required steps (if you want to use Docker Hub)**

 1. Create a Docker Hub account
-2. Create a repository (I chose example123)
+2. Create a repository (I chose case-docker-api)
 3. Add environment variables to Circle CI: *DOCKER_EMAIL*, *DOCKER_LOGIN*, *DOCKER_PASSWORD*

 **Required steps (if you want to use Amazon EC2 Container Registry)**